CyberKeyGen¶

 * build: Build

-* decrypt: Decrypt .env using SOPS
+* decrypt: Decrypt sensitive configuration files using SOPS.

 * deps: Install dependencies

-* encrypt: Encrypt .env using SOPS
+* encrypt: Encrypt sensitive configuration files using SOPS.

-* export: Export the task list
+* export: Export the task list to `task-list.txt`.

 * init: Init everything

-* pull: Pull docker images
+* pull: Pull Docker images for the application.

-* restart: Restart Docker containers
+* restart: Restart the application's Docker containers.

-* stop: Stop Docker containers
+* stop: Stop the application's Docker containers.

-* up: Run Docker compose in the foreground.
+* up: Run Docker Compose in the foreground.

-* up-d: Run Docker compose in the background.
+* up-d: Run Docker Compose in the background.

-* update: Update running containers
+* update: Update the application or its running containers.

-* watch: Watch Docker container logs
+* watch: Watch the application's Docker container logs.